gambuzzi/code_tests/01-BBB.md

 It takes 1 step to move from `(0, 0)` to `(1, 1)`.
 It takes one more step to move from `(1, 1)` to `(1, 2)`.

-## 417

-This problem was asked by Amazon.

-Given a linked list, remove all consecutive nodes that sum to zero.
-Print out the remaining nodes.

-For example, suppose you are given the input 3 -> 4 -> -7 -> 5 -> -6 -> 6.
-In this case, you should first remove 3 -> 4 -> -7, then -6 -> 6, leaving only 5.

 ## 418

 This problem was asked by Atlassian.